vanhaeckegab/Ch.14_Libraries/README.md

 <img align="left" src="http://hermonswebsites.com/Classes/CS/python.png"><H2>Chapter 14 Libraries</H2>

-In this chapter you will be learning about how to create sprites and detect collisions.
+In this chapter you will be learning about how to import Libraries or Modules.

 <h3>Jedi Tasks</h3>